sybrew/the-seo-framework/readme.txt

 The SEO Framework is very pluggable on many fields.
 Please refer to the [Other Notes](https://wordpress.org/plugins/autodescription/other_notes/).
 Please note that a free plugin is underway which will allow you to change all filters from the dashboard.
 No ETA yet.

-= No ads!
-Why? =

-Nope, no ads!
-No nags!
-No links!
-Never!
-Why?
-Because I hate them, probably more than you do.
-I also don't want to taint your website from the inside, like many popular plugins do.
-Read more about this on the [Plugin Guidelines, Section 7](https://wordpress.org/plugins/about/guidelines/).

-***But how do you make a living?***

-Currently, The SEO Framework is non-profit.
-This plugin was first released to the public in March 15th, 2015.
-From there it has grown, from 179 lines of code, to more than 17100 lines.
-With over 600,000 characters of code written, this plugin is absolutely a piece of art in my mind.
-And that's what it should stay, (functional) art.
-I trust that people are good at heart and will tell their friends and family about the things they enjoy the most, what they're excited about, what they find beneficial or even beautiful.

-With The SEO Framework I try to achieve exactly that.
-It's made with <3.

 = Does this plugin collect my data? =

 Absolutely not!
 Read more about this on the [Plugin Guidelines, Section 7](https://wordpress.org/plugins/about/guidelines/).

-= Premium version? =

-Nope!
-Only premium extensions.
-These are planned and being developed.

-= If a premium extensions is released, what will happen to this plugin? =

-This plugin is built to be an all-in-one SEO solution for professional environments, so:

-1. No advertisements about the premium extensions will be placed within this plugin.
-1. No features will be removed or replaced for premium-only features.
-1. The premium extensions will most likely only be used for big-business SEO.
-Which are very difficult to develop and which will confuse most users anyway.

-= I've heard about an extension manager, what's that? =

-Currently it's not available.
-When it is, it will allow you to download and activate extensions for The SEO Framework.
-It will support both multisite and single-site and the registration will be based on the Akismet plugin.

 = The sitemap doesn't contain categories, images, news, etc. is this OK? =